Diagram monoids and Graham-Houghton graphs: idempotents and generating sets of ideals: Introduction

-Further motivation for describing these Graham--Houghton graphs comes from the study of the diagram algebras associated with these semigroups.
-The elements $C_{\mfs, \mft}^{\lambda}$ of the cellular bases of the diagram algebras studied in \cite{Wilcox2007} are all sums over elements from certain $\gh$-classes in a corresponding diagram semigroup.
-A key step in understanding the representation theory of these cellular algebras is to investigate the bilinear form $ \phi_\lambda: W(\lambda) \times W(\lambda) \rightarrow R$, $ \phi_\lambda(C_\mfs, C_\mft) = \phi(\mfs,\mft), $ which is defined by considering products of the form $C_{\mfs_1, \mft_1}^{\lambda}C_{\mfs_2, \mft_2}^{\lambda}$; see Section~\ref{sec_irreps} below for full details.
-In order to describe this bilinear form in a twisted semigroup algebra (e.g., in the partition, Brauer or Temperly--Lieb algebra) it is necessary to know when such a product ``moves down'' in the algebra, and in particular whether this sum moves down in the $\gj$-order of the semigroup.
-This is determined precisely by the location of the idempotents in the $\gd$-class of the elements arising in the sums defining $C_{\mfs_1, \mft_1}^{\lambda}$ and $C_{\mfs_2, \mft_2}^{\lambda}$.
-The Graham--Houghton graphs of these $\gd$-classes record exactly this information.
+These general results of course apply to the semigroup algebras of the monoids studied in this paper.
+In fact, as mentioned above, the algebras associated with the semigroups studied here actually all belong to a special class called cellular algebras.
+It was shown by Wilcox \cite{Wilcox2007} that the partition, Brauer, and Temperley--Lieb algebras can be realised as twisted semigroup algebras of, respectively, the partition, Brauer and Jones monoids.
+There are twisted semigroup algebra analogues of the general results mentioned above: e.g., an analogous result giving necessary and sufficient conditions for semisimplicity; see \cite[Theorem~15]{Wilcox2007}.
+In the particular case of the diagram algebras we consider here, the results of Wilcox show how a cellular structure for the twisted semigroup algebra can be built from cellular structures of the group algebras of the maximal subgroups of the semigroup.
+Both the size and the structure of the Graham--Houghton graphs then encodes important information about these cellular structures, and thus about the corresponding diagram algebras and their representation theory.
+For example, the sizes of the Graham--Houghton graphs relate to the dimensions of the cell modules of the algebras.
+Indeed, in each case the Graham--Houghton graph is a balanced bipartite graph with each part of the bipartition having size equal to the number of $\gr$-classes in the corresponding $\gj$-class.
+These numbers can be used to relate the dimensions of cell modules for the twisted semigroup algebra to the dimensions of the cell modules corresponding to the group algebras of the maximal subgroups (see Equation~\ref{eq_connection}).
+In this way, our results (specifically, Theorems~\ref{thm_main1},~\ref{thm_main3} and~\ref{thm_main4}, which count the number of $\gr$- and $\gl$-classes in the $\gj$-classes of the partition, Brauer and Jones monoids) allow for alternative derivations of (and in some cases, alternative formulae for) the dimensions of the cell modules of the partition, Brauer and Temperley-Lieb algebras; see \cite{Halverson2005,Pan95,Wenzl88,GrahamLehrer1996, Martin1990_2,Martin1990, GL1998,BR1999,EG1999,Martin1987,Grood1999,KX1998,KX2001} for earlier derivations.
+Full details of this will be given in Section~\ref{sec_irreps}.
+The structure of the Graham--Houghton graph is also relevant when considering products of basis elements of the cellular basis of these twisted semigroup algebras.
+Indeed, the elements $C_{\mfs, \mft}^{\lambda}$ of the cellular bases of these diagram algebras are all sums over elements from certain $\gh$-classes in a corresponding diagram semigroup.
+A key step in understanding the representation theory of these cellular algebras is to investigate the bilinear form $ \phi_\lambda: W(\lambda) \times W(\lambda) \rightarrow R$, $ \phi_\lambda(C_\mfs, C_\mft) = \phi(\mfs,\mft), $ which is defined by considering products of the form $C_{\mfs_1, \mft_1}^{\lambda}C_{\mfs_2, \mft_2}^{\lambda}$ (see Section~\ref{sec_irreps} for details).
+In order to describe this bilinear form it is necessary to know when such a product ``moves down'' in the algebra, and in particular whether this sum moves down in the $\gj$-order of the semigroup.
+This is determined precisely by the location of the idempotents in the $\gj$-class of the elements arising in the sums defining $C_{\mfs_1, \mft_1}^{\lambda}$ and $C_{\mfs_2, \mft_2}^{\lambda}$.
+The Graham--Houghton graphs of these $\gj$-classes record exactly this information.